yelircaasi/nix-config/notes/F_technology/F_B_computer_science/config/software-lists/browsing-networking-webapps.md

 (1) - already added to nix-config, but some work is needed (2) - to be added next
 (2.5 / 3.5) - to be added, but first decide between alternatives
+(2.6) - Looks good, but still need to try it out
-(3) - also to be added, but lower priority
+(2.9) - Could be better than the current choice, but a decision needed to be made (3) - also to be added, but lower priority
+(3.9) - For fun; no urgency, but try it soon :)
 (4) - not decided yet / maybe later
+(4.5) - Backpocket, maybe for a different device, etc.
-(5) - some rewriting or packaging necessary (but to be added)
+(5) - some rewriting or packaging necessary (but to be added) (5) - Like (5), but also for RosettaProjects
+(6) - Decided against, but still looks good
+(7) Decided against; looks bad
+(N) - Ready to package for Nix
+(R) - Read!

 ## Top